Aloha to you, my website visitors seeking to learn about lomilomi.

 Lomilomi, also written lomi lomi or simply lomi, is the bodywork

 component of traditional Hawaiian healing arts.
 It has been used in the

 Hawaiian islands for centuries.
 Mana lomi®, the specific

-style that I practice and teach, comes from the Big Island.
+style that is the foundation of my work, comes from the Big Island.
 It is

 one of many styles of lomi lomi.

 Just as the English term massage refers to many distinct massage modalities, so also the Hawaiian term lomi lomi refers to various distinct types of massage.
 The Hawaiian word lomi lomi can be translated into English as massage or literally rub rub, yet it refers to healing work broader in scope than the western concept of massage.

 I meet many non Hawaiian people who mistakenly believe that lomi lomi is

 one particular massage modality - specifically many people believe that lomi lomi is a style of bodywork that uses lots of dancelike, flowing forearm strokes which wash freely over the receiver's minimally draped body in a way frequently compared to ocean waves.
 This particular lomilomi style is known as Temple Lomi.
 My own initial lomi lomi experience was with Temple Lomi which I practiced from 1996-2003.

 Firstly, the Hawaiian archipelago is composed of eight primary